GregorD1A1/Clean-Coder-AI/readme.md

 ## Minimal Setup

 Change name of `.env.template` file to `.env` and open it with text editor.
-Provide your OpenAI and Anthropic api keys, and path to project directory you will be working on.
+Provide your OpenAI and Anthropic api keys, and path to project directory you will be working on with trailing slash.

-Net, install required dependencies by running:
+Next, install required dependencies by running:

 `pip install -r requirements.txt`

 ## Recommended setup

 ### Bugs self-correction
 To allow AI correct it's own mistakes automatically, set up saving logs to the text file in your project.
 Next, provide path to log file `LOG_FILE=` in .env file.
+Use trailing slash.

 ### Retrieval tool for Researcher agent
 Sometimes just looking on the file system is not enough to Researcher agent been able to provide other agents with all necesary files; especially if your project contains a lot of files with code.
 Then retreival tool becoming handy: it allows Researcher to find needed files semantically, using generated descriptions and vector search.